elevationtools/anyform/docs/narrated_example.md

 > [`//tests/curry_diamond/README.md`](/tests/curry_diamond/README.md)

 Imagine a user needs to bring up infrastructure in a project cleverly called "My Infra".
-They need to bring this up in 2 separate regions, `eu-north-1` and `us-east-1` in production (for simplicity there's no staging/dev/etc in this example because different environments work the same as different locations).
+They need to bring this up in 2 separate regions, `europe` and `namerica` in production (for simplicity there's no staging/dev/etc in this example because different environments work the same as different locations).

 Assume the user has a repo that looks like the following to model this: